 Skinner’s Verbal Behavior (1957) offers a conceptual analysis of verbal behavior.
 This course provides students with the opportunity to analyze research that has influenced a behavior-analytic conceptualization of verbal behavior and to examine current trends in research related to verbal behavior.
 Students will read research that has contributed to empirical support for Skinner’s conceptualization of verbal behavior and analyze the strengths and limitations of these studies in order to identify areas of research that are still needed for a complete understanding of verbal behavior.
 Students will then develop a framework for determining which aspects of verbal behavior have empirical support and which aspects of verbal behavior have yet to be explored.

 Upon successful completion of the Ph.D.
-Psychology: Behavior Analysis Specialization program, graduates will have earned a doctoral degree in psychology that meets the degree level and degree name requirements of the California Board of Psychology.
-There are additional requirements for licensure as a Licensed Psychologist in California that fall outside of the scope of the program.
-Specifically, students will be responsible for completing the required two years (3,000 hours) of supervised professional experience outside of this program.
-Upon earning a qualifying doctoral degree, successful completion of supervised professional experience, and completion of additional required instructional hours in specified content areas, which are offered as electives in the program, an individual may apply to sit for the psychologist licensing exams administered by the California Board of Psychology.
+Psychology, Behavior Analysis Specialization program, graduates will have earned a doctoral degree in psychology that aligns with the degree level and degree name requirements of the California Board of Psychology.
+There are additional requirements for licensure as a Licensed Psychologist in California that fall outside the scope of The Chicago School’s Ph.D.
+Psychology program.
+Specifically, students must complete two years (3,000 hours) of post-doctoral supervised professional experience.
+Upon earning a qualifying doctoral degree, successful completion of supervised professional experience, and completion of additional required instructional hours in specified content areas, which may be available as electives in the program, an individual may apply to sit for the psychologist licensing exams administered by the California Board of Psychology.

 Students completing the MS ABA program as part of the 5-year post-baccalaureate doctoral program will complete a portion of supervised fieldwork required to seek the BCBA® credential.
 Students are responsible for completing the other portion of supervised fieldwork outside of the program.